billy-price/package-updater/README.md

 		- Prompt the user for confirmation to replace them with the newly built package
 		- Replace existing packages with newly built package (using `<Instance>.Parent`)
 	- Store change log for each package to Script instance called `PackageUpdateChangelog` and put in ServerStorage (replacing existing one if it's there)

+To modify or execute only a part of this workflow, you can either modify the `fullUpdate` script directly, or you can make use of `rojo build` to build the packages, and `remodel run download.lua`, `remodel run update.lua` and `remodel run upload.lua`, which create, modify and read place files.
+See the respective scripts for usage details.

 ## Versioning